 2. Mistreating the eye area

-You should try to use a dedicated eye makeup remover, not just any old facial product.
-Remove makeup very gently using cotton pads and do not scrub at the under-eye area too hard.
-We recommend using a single cotton pad for each eye for hygiene reasons and to avoid spreading any possible infection from one eye to another.
+Gently remove your eye makeup, without using your fingers or wiping any product away without proper cleansing tools.
+You should try to use a dedicated eye makeup remover, and be gentle as you wipe the makeup away.
+Use cotton pads and don’t rub back and forth too much, as it could irritate the eye – it’s better to use sweeping motions, lifting up before you wipe again.
+We recommend using a single cotton pad for each eye for hygiene reasons, to avoid spreading any possible infection from one eye to another.

 3. Forgetting about your neck

-The neck, as well as the face and hands, is an area where premature aging is more evident.
+Along with the face and hands, the neck is an area where premature aging becomes more evident as time progresses.
 Taking care of your neck is very important, and you should always cleanse it thoroughly.
-You can use the same products as you do on your face and remove impurities and makeup with upward movements.
+You can use the same products as you do on your face to remove impurities..

 4. Aggressively drying your face